Going concern: Definition

 A current definition of the going concern assumption can be found in the AICPA Statement on Auditing Standards No.1 Codification of Auditing Standards and Procedures, Section 341, “The Auditor’s Consideration of an Entity’s Ability to Continue as a Going Concern” (AU Section 341).
 The "going concern" concept assumes that the business will remain in existence long enough for all the assets of the business to be fully utilized.
 Utilized assets means obtaining the complete benefit from their earning potential (i.e. if you recently purchased equipment costing $5,000 that had 5 years of productive/useful life, then under the going concern assumption, the accountant would only write off one year's value $1,000 (1/5th) this year, leaving $4,000 to be treated as a fixed asset with future economic value for the business).

+In the UK and Republic of Ireland, the Financial Reporting Standards define that: "An entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so."
+These also define that: "In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, 12 months from the date when the financial statements are authorised for issue."
+This is intended to set a very high threshold for not reporting as a going concern, and the reporting standards allow for accounts to be published on a going concern basis, with appropriate disclosures, where "significant judgement" was needed to reach the conclusion that the going concern was appropriate or where "material uncertainty related to going concern" exists.
+An explicit statement is also required that accounts have been prepared on a going concern basis.